 “Oh, Edmund,” the old woman chuckled.
 “He returned all the things right away when he saw it did nothing.
 The poor young man did all he could to try to make her pay attention.”

 Elanore looked out the window.
-“Grandmother said his father came by with him tow once he found out about the stealing, and made him apologize.
+“Grandmother said his father came by with him in tow once he found out about the stealing and made him apologize.
 Actually,” she looked a bit sad as she continued.
 “At that point, they both knew how Mr. Cadeyrn felt about my mother.”

 “Oh, yes,” Mrs. Ormond nodded.
 “That young man was quite persistent.
 Inevitably, though, he joined the guild and then began to spend more time away from town.
 So for a time, it seemed as if their little romance would quietly die.
 Evelyn’s parents began talking of sending her abroad.”

 “Mrs. Ormond,” Elanore cast a troubled glance at the ground.
 “Did you know that he had proposed marriage to my mother?
 And she had accepted?”

 The clipping stopped for a moment.
 Both Edmund and his mother looked at each other, surprised.
 “Surely she must not have — she was gone so quickly after Wilhelm joined the guild and married shortly after in some faraway town.”